 Despite its many benefits, apple cider vinegar can still interact oddly with certain types of medications, causing unpleasant side effects.
 Most medications that interact with apple cider vinegar result in problems because apple cider vinegar tends to lower potassium levels in the body.

 — Diuretic drugs, such as Diuril, Thalitone, Lasix, and Microzide, are used to treat bloating, and they encourage the body to shed water.
-Potassium is important for maintaining the water balance in the body, so if apple cider vinegar is already messing up a person’s balances of sodium and potassium, they might end up severely dehydrated.
+Potassium is important for maintaining the water balance in the body, so if apple cider vinegar is already messing up a person’s balance of sodium and potassium, they might end up severely dehydrated.

 — Many diabetics control their blood sugar by taking insulin.
 Even though some research shows that apple cider vinegar can help diabetics to balance their blood sugar, it should never be taken by a diabetic who also uses insulin.
 Simultaneously taking insulin and apple cider vinegar can cause excessively low blood sugar and potassium levels.
 Diabetics who don’t use insulin should talk to their doctor to make sure it’s okay to use apple cider vinegar (although it is probably safe).

 RELATED ARTICLE: 12 Healthy Recipes To Help Combat Diabetes